open-austin/fake-the-news/README.md

 - Feb 9, 2017: Fake the News team met for brainstorming on the three lesson.
 Sarah (Nucleus Learning Network) is tasked with creating a Curriculum Outline Draft and Mateo (Open Austin) is tasked with creating a Design Brief for the Legit-o-Meter web app.

 ## The Lessons
+These lessons will empower students with valuable news literacy skills that they can use to recognize, evaluate, and combat fake news and misinformation.

 ### Lesson #1: Legit-o-Meter

 The goal of Lesson 1 is to give students the tools to examine a web article's credibility.
-The Fake the News team will develop a web app version of the [Kraken the Code Web Literacy Exercise](https://mozilla.github.io/webmaker-curriculum/WebLiteracyBasics-I/session01-kraken.html).
+The Mission:FakeNews team will develop a web app version of the [Kraken the Code Web Literacy Exercise](https://mozilla.github.io/webmaker-curriculum/WebLiteracyBasics-I/session01-kraken.html).

 ### Lesson #2: Rewriting History

-The goal of Lesson 2 is to help students understand the origins and consequences of fake news using historical examples.
-By the end of the lesson, they will understand what motivates this ecosystem and how money, propaganda, misinformation, and political bias influence the content we see online.
+The goal of Lesson 2 is to help students better understand how fake new is produced and how it is spread.
+Students will have the opportunity to deconstruct fake news and to explore the techniques people use to create fake news, and the consequences of those techniques.

 ### Lesson #3: Run the Presses

-The goal of the Lesson 3 is to put students in the seat of the important roles at a news publishing organization.
-As a journalist, what goes into writing and article?
-As an Editor, what articles do you choose run with and why?
+The goal of the Lesson 3 is to put students in the editor’s chair and give them a chance to make decisions common in news organizations, and to experience the consequences of those decisions.
+With this lesson, students will gain a deeper understanding of how fake news fits in a broader news and information ecosystem.

 ## Contact
 - [Michael Kanin](mailto:michael.kanin@cotmf.org), Austin Monitor